-56. Legibility of Documents.
+- 56. Legibility of Documents.
 Any document filed with the Court may be typewritten or handwritten, but in either event must be legible.
-In the discretion of the Court, any illegible document may be returned unfiled to the party who submitted it.
+In the discretion of the Court, any illegible document may be returned unfiled to the party who submitted it. - 57.
+Forms.
+The Court shall prescribe the content and format of forms required by these Rules.
+The use of required forms as prescribed is mandatory.
+The Court may also prescribe the content and format of other forms which would facilitate administrative efficiency and judicial economy.